Radial Oscillations of Viscous Stars: Discussion

 We have systematically studied the effect of viscosity on the radial oscillation modes of neutron stars.
 In the small to moderate viscosity regime (bulk viscosities $\zeta \lesssim 10^{30}\viscgs$), we found that the quasinormal modes obtained within Eckart hydrodynamics are in very good agreement with those obtained in the causal framework of BDNK hydrodynamics.
 In this regime, the real oscillation frequency is shifted by up to the percent-level, with damping times as small as $\sim10\,\mathrm{ms}$.
 We also found that the impact of viscosity is generally enhanced in more compact stars.
 These results are obtained consistently both in the time- and frequency-domains.
 Our code, which also reproduces with excellent accuracy known results in the inviscid limit, is publicly available in~\cite{Keeble_2026}.

 At very large viscosities, the situation is quite different.
-For very viscous stars ($\zeta \gtrsim 10^{31}\viscgs$, seemingly rather independent of the compactness of the star), the frequency of the fundamental radial mode can be arbitrarily small, leading to a non-oscillatory, overdamped oscillation.
+For very viscous stars ($\zeta \gtrsim 10^{31}\viscgs$, seemingly rather insensitive of the compactness of the star for two polytropic EoS's), the frequency of the fundamental radial mode can be arbitrarily small, leading to a non-oscillatory overdamped evolution.
 This is a relativistic analogue of an overdamping effect first noticed by Chandrasekhar when characterizing the oscillations of a viscous liquid bubble~\cite{Chandrasekhar:1959}.
 Such low frequency radial modes could have an observational impact, such as being resonantly excited during inspirals of sufficiently viscous neutron stars.
-We leave to future work a study of the potential astrophysical consequences of such low-frequency modes.
+However, to assess the physical content of these modes, it is necessary to check whether they (i) are also present in causal BDNK hydrodynamics and (ii) lie in the regime of validity of the theory.
+Such an assessment would require probing larger viscosities in BDNK theory than our current numerical implementation can handle, in addition to tackling the nonlinear problem to robustly characterize the regime of validity of BDNK.
+We leave to future work a more detailed study of these low-frequency modes and their potential astrophysical consequences.

 We also investigated the impact of viscosity on the collapse instability of compact neutron stars.
-We showed that viscosity within Eckart hydrodynamics cannot modify the threshold of stability.
-This is consistent with the analytic arguments of Ref.~\cite{Caballero_2025} in the small viscosity regime.
-However, our results suggest that BDNK hydrodynamics (ever so slightly) modifies the exact location of the threshold, motivating further explorations in perturbation theory and beyond.
+We numerically showed that viscosity within Eckart hydrodynamics does not modify the threshold of stability, as demonstrated analytically in Ref.~\cite{Caballero_2025}.
+Our results provide numerical evidence that BDNK hydrodynamics (ever so slightly) modifies the exact location of the threshold.
+We have checked that this shift is robust against numerical dissipation, resolution, and changes of causal frame.
+However, further study is required to verify that this shift is physical, such as solving the BDNK equations in the frequency domain to go beyond our use of initial data constructed from Eckart eigenvectors, and exploring the fully nonlinear regime to check that gradients do not grow too large near the instability threshold.

 Overall, we highlight that in the simulations presented in this work, viscosity cannot stop gravitational collapse, although it does slow down the rate of collapse.
 In particular, we find that the collapse timescale scales as $\tau^* \sim \tau^*_{\rm PF} + C \zeta$, with $C$ a constant which depends on the equation of state, and the second term becomes the dominant contribution for bulk viscosities $\zeta \gtrsim 10^{30}\,\viscgs$.